From palm to can

-Chemicals are often added to completely remove the coconut shell or change the consistency, colour, smell and taste of the oil.
+Chemicals are often added to completely remove the coconut shell or change the consistency, color, smell, and taste of the oil.
 The oil is refined and poured into containers or pressed into slabs to be used as cheap coconut fat.

-Particularly important is the processing of fresh, sun-ripened coconuts in order to avoid risks such as contamination and enzymatic processes that are detrimental to the quality of the fruit if it is stored too long.
+Particularly important is the processing of fresh, sun-ripened coconuts to avoid risks such as contamination and enzymatic processes that are detrimental to the quality of the fruit if it is stored for too long.

 To make sure you don’t miss all the news click on this technoilogy.it